 Directions

-- Seasoning: In a large mixing bowl, combine the cut potatoes with olive oil, garlic powder, paprika, salt, and pepper.
-Toss until the potatoes are evenly coated with the seasoning mix.
+- Seasoning: In a big bowl, mix the potato pieces with olive oil, garlic powder, paprika, salt and pepper.
+Toss until all the potatoes are covered in the seasonings.

 - Cooking: Preheat your air fryer to 400°F (200°C).
-Place the seasoned potatoes in the air fryer basket in a single layer, ensuring they have room to cook evenly.
-Air fry for about 15-20 minutes, shaking the basket halfway through to encourage even browning.
-Adjust the cooking time based on the size of the potato pieces and the desired crispiness.
+Lay the potatoes in the basket in a single layer so they all get crispy.
+Air fry for 15–20 minutes, shaking the basket halfway through so they brown on all sides.
+Times may change based on how big your pieces are and how crispy you like them.

 Tips for Perfect Roasted Potatoes

-- Shake or stir the potatoes halfway through cooking to ensure they crisp up on all sides.
+- Shake or stir the potatoes half way through to help them crisp up.

 Flavor Variations